Lepovirta/lepo/content/posts/2019-08-30-check-your-helm-deployments.md

 demo  ClusterIP   10.96.196.73  <none>       80/TCP   5m
 ```

-The output shows that the chart was “deployed”, but the updated Pod wasn’t launched successfully.
+The output shows that the chart was "deployed", but the updated Pod wasn’t launched successfully.
 We can verify that the deployment didn’t finish successfully by viewing the deployment rollout status.

 ```
 $ kubectl rollout status deployment demo